 -It’s best to have a third person taking video if possible.
 Example of a good dog test.

-A video showing the dog can be handled by a new person they have just met.
+A short video showing the dog can be touched and handled by a new person they have just met.

 ALL medical records for the dog if they have had vetting.
 If they have no vetting, that is fine.

-If the dog has received a rabies vaccine, we need a “rabies certificate” signed by the veterinarian.
+If the dog has received a rabies vaccine that is still current, we need a “rabies certificate” signed by the veterinarian.

 You may also have clinics email records to us at email@example.com, or fax to (855) 263-3001.